Skip to content

 How to reach: Within a 3-minute walk from KLCC subway station

 Price: Tickets bought on-site will cost you around $5.
-But it would be a great and best budget gem if you book your skip-the-line ticket online in advance which will help you save $3.
-Moreover, the pleasure you feel when you overtake everyone waiting for checking in is another great deal.
+But it would be a tremendous and best-budget gem if you book your skip-the-line ticket online in advance, which will help you save $3.
+Moreover, the pleasure you feel when you overtake everyone waiting to check in is another great deal.

-Looking like a twin clinging to each other, PETRONAS Towers are always the best place to begin your trip to Kuala Lumpur.
-The tallest twin in the world, these epic structures reflect the modern civilization and ever-changing development that has launched in the Asian capital, which seems that nothing can stop it.
+Looking like twins clinging to each other, PETRONAS Towers are always the best place to begin your trip to Kuala Lumpur.
+The tallest twin in the world, these epic structures reflect the modern civilization and ever-changing development launched in the Asian capital, which seems that nothing can stop.

 25 Best Things to Do in Malaysia-Your Full Guide